Medical Hair Restoration Treatment

 FDA Approved Hair Loss Medications

-Finasteride (Propecia) and Minoxidil (Rogaine) are the only two medical treatments approved by the Federal Drug Administration (FDA).
+There are only two medical treatments approved by the Federal Drug Administration (FDA).
 These medical therapies work to maintain and thicken the hair rather than grow hair once it has been lost.
 Therefore, it is imperative to start these medical therapies as soon as androgenetic hair loss has been diagnosed.
 Finasteride has been shown to be more effective than Rogaine for male patterned baldness in men but they do have an additive effect when used together.
 It is best to be examined by a hair loss specialist before starting any hair loss treatment.

 Minoxidil (Rogaine) – first drug approved by the FDA for the treatment of male pattern baldness.
 Initially, minoxidil tablets were widely used for the treatment of high blood pressure.
 However, those taking the pill noted hair growth in unexpected places.
 Researchers then came up with the notion of minoxidil in lotion form applied directly to the scalp.
 Hair growth usually occurs after applying it for several months and only lasts as long as the use of the medicine is continued.
 Minoxidil has several proposed mechanisms of action including a vasodilatory effect (widening of the blood vessels) followed by angiogenic (formation of new blood vessels) properties.
 There is evidence that Minoxidil may enhance follicular cell proliferation by prolonging the anagen phase or possibly shortening the telogen phase.

-Finasteride (Propecia)– Finasteride is the generic name for Proscar and Propecia.
-Merck Pharmaceuticals initially developed Finasteride to treat benign prostatic hyperplasia (BPH).
-Hair growth was noted as one of the side effects of the drug.
-Finasteride became the first oral medication to obtain FDA approval for use in hair loss.
-Finasteride inhibits the enzyme alpha-reductase which is responsible for converting testosterone into dihydrotestosterone (DHT).
+Prescription Medication – There is one prescription medication that became approved by the FDA for hair loss.
+It inhibits the enzyme alpha-reductase which is responsible for converting testosterone into dihydrotestosterone (DHT).
 Elevated DHT is responsible for hair miniaturization and baldness so lowering the DHT level means the progression to baldness can be prevented or slowed.
-Finasteride has been the most effective FDA approved medication for the treatment of baldness in men.
+This medication has been the most effective FDA approved medication for the treatment of baldness in men.
+For more information about the medicine please consult with a medical professional.

 Non-FDA Approved Medications for Hair Loss